Luminiscental/mth/README.md

 No one wanted it; no one needed it, but it's here now.

 m is a maths library built around template classes to work with objects such as vectors, matrices and quaternions, with helper classes to deal with solving equations.
-Currently a header library because of templates but that may not necessarily be the case in the future.
+No guarantees of stability or quality atm so be warned.

 ### Optional preprocessor flags:

 * `m_ROW_MAJOR` - When set the values of matrices are stored row major rather than column-major.
 This isn't relevant for specifying values in constructors as they are always interpreted as row-major but it means that a list of vectors is interpreted as rows rather than columns.
 * `m_ELIMINATION` - When set the `inverse` method of `tmat` uses Gaussian elimination instead of recursing on minor matrices to find the adjoint.
 * `m_PRECISION` - If set this is passed to `std::setprecision` in pretty-print functions; it's the number of decimal places displayed.
-* More - soon tm

 ### Features: